SAP-archive/techne/docs/markdown/index.md

                     <h1>hybris techné*</h1>
                     <p>techne is the design guideline and component library for modern, mobile-first, user-centric experience design on YaaS that gives UX professionals the freedom and creativity to implement experiences from design to deployment FAST</p>
                     <a class="btn btn-warning" href="/GettingStarted.html">Download now</a>
-                    <span class="techne-defination text-center">“techne” is a term derived from the Greek τέχνη, often translated as “craftmanship”, “craft”, or “art”.</span>
                 </div>
             </div>
         </div>
+        <span class="techne-definition text-center">“techne” is a term derived from the Greek τέχνη, often translated as “craftmanship”, “craft”, or “art”.</span>
     </header>
     <header class="hyHomeHeaderMinor">
         <div class="container-fluid">
             <div class="hyHomeHeader2">
                 <p class="text-center">Have questions about Techné?
-Visit us at <a href="https://experts.hybris.com/topics/techne.html" target="_blank">Hybirs Experts ></a></p>
+Visit us at <a href="https://experts.hybris.com/topics/techne.html" target="_blank" class="link-arrow">Hybris Experts</a></p>
             </div>
         </div>
     </header>